starship/starship/docs/es-ES/config/README.md

 El `comando` será pasado en stdin.

 Si no se da el `shell` o solo contiene un elemento y Starship detecta PowerShell los siguientes argumentos se añadirán automáticamente: `-NoProfile -Command -`.
 If `shell` is not given or only contains one element and Starship detects Cmd will be used, the following argument will automatically be added: `/C` and `stdin` will be set to `false`.
 If `shell` is not given or only contains one element and Starship detects Nushell will be used, the following arguments will automatically be added: `-c` and `stdin` will be set to `false`.
-This behavior can be avoided by explicitly passing arguments to the shell, e.g.
+Este comportamiento puede evitarse pasando explícitamente argumentos al intérprete, p.ej.

 ```toml
 shell = ["pwsh", "-Command", "-"]